IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/pipeline-design-and-implementation-supporting-the-workflows.md

 The *release pipeline* includes additional steps and differs from the previously discussed pipelines: after the stages of building and code scans have successfully completed, the pipeline packages all the incorporated changes of all merged features for this deliverable to create a package.

-The package may be an intermediate release candidate version, as outlined in the high-level flow[^36], that can already be tested in the managed test environments.
+The package may be an intermediate release candidate version, as outlined in the [high-level flow](the-git-based-development-process-for-mainframe-development.md#workflows-in-this-development-strategy), that can already be tested in the managed test environments.
 When the development team has implemented all the tasks planned for the iteration, this same pipeline is used to produce the package that will be deployed to production.

 The below diagram outlines the steps of a GitLab pipeline for the build, package and deploy pipeline.